rjglasse/iticse-2025-wg2/README.md

 - Python 3.6+
 - matplotlib (for plotting): `pip install matplotlib`
 - requests (for API calls): `pip install requests`
-- openai (for subject classification; requires your own Open AI API Key): `pip install openai`
+- openai (for subject classification): `pip install openai`

+> Note: You need your own OpenAI API key for the subject classification tool.
+Set it in your environment variables as `OPENAI_API_KEY`.

 ## Sample Workflow
 0. Find DOIs from paper titles: `python find_dois.py -f paper_titles.txt`